Home About Services Engagement Insights Request a Design Review

 CCDE starts one step earlier.
 Before you think about how to configure anything, you are asked to think about what the network needs to do, why it needs to do it, and what the best architectural approach is given the full set of constraints.

 Those constraints are not just technical.
 They include budget, existing infrastructure, operational capability of the team that will run the network, vendor relationships, regulatory requirements, and the business direction of the organisation.
 A design that is technically optimal but that the operations team cannot maintain is not a good design.
 A design that solves today's problem but creates a migration cliff in three years is not a good design.
+And a design that does not pass the political test of the organisation is never going to see the light of day.

-CCDE teaches you that the right answer depends entirely on context, and that understanding the context is the majority of the work.
+CCDE teaches you that the right answer depends entirely on context -- and that understanding the context is the majority of the work.

 This is what changes how you read every design document you encounter.
-When I review an HLD now, the first questions I ask are not about the technology choices.
+When I review an HLD, the first questions I ask are not about the technology choices.
 They are about whether the requirements are correctly stated, whether the constraints are fully understood, and whether the design actually addresses the business problem or just the technical problem as narrowly defined.
 Those are CCDE questions.
 CCIE does not train you to ask them.

 The implementability gap